All for Unity: Founding

 All for Unity was founded as Alliance 4 Unity in July 2020 by George Galloway, a former Member of Parliament for the Labour Party (1987–2003) and Respect Party (2005–2010, 2012–2015), and a staunch opponent of Scottish independence.
 In the run up to the 2014 Scottish independence referendum, Galloway said, "I have always hated nationalism.
 My flag is red.
 I care nothing for either the Scottish or the British flags.
 I'm not interested in the commemoration of the 1314 Battle of Bannockburn—which this referendum is being timed to coincide with.
 The only valid grounds for nationalism is when there is national oppression by one nation over another—that is manifestly not true in Scotland.
 It is not an occupied country.
 It has never been an occupied country.
 It is complete hysterical nonsense to pretend otherwise."
-George Galloway later campaigned for a "Leave" vote in the 2016 referendum on the United Kingdom's membership of the European Union and endorsed Nigel Farage as an MEP candidate for the 2019 European Parliament election.
+Galloway later campaigned for a "Leave" vote in the 2016 referendum on the United Kingdom's membership of the European Union and endorsed Nigel Farage as an MEP candidate for the 2019 European Parliament election.